barrett203/CapstoneStudy_AdvancedGoogleAnalytics/README.md

 plt.show()
 ```
 ![ConfusionMatrix](https://github.com/barrett203/CapstoneStudy_AdvancedGoogleAnalytics/blob/main/ConfusionMatrix.png "ConfusionMatrix")
+* The upper-left quadrant displays the number of true negatives.
+The upper-right quadrant displays the number of false positives.
+The bottom-left quadrant displays the number of false negatives.
+The bottom-right quadrant displays the number of true positives.
+* True negatives: The number of people who did not leave that the model accurately predicted did not leave.
+* False positives: The number of people who did not leave the model inaccurately predicted as leaving.
+* False negatives: The number of people who left that the model inaccurately predicted did not leave
+* True positives: The number of people who left the model accurately predicted as leaving
+* A perfect model would yield all true negatives and true positives, and no false negatives or false positives.

 11)Check the class balance in the data.
 In other words, check the value counts in the left column.
 Since this is a binary classification task, the class balance informs the way you interpret accuracy metrics.
 ```
 df_logreg['left'].value_counts(normalize=True)
 ```
+* There is an approximately 83%-17% split.
+So the data is not perfectly balanced, but it is not too imbalanced.
+If it was more severely imbalanced, you might want to resample the data to make it more balanced.
+In this case, you can use this data without modifying the class balance and continue evaluating the model.

 12)Create classification report for logistic regression model
 ```
 target_names = ['Predicted would not leave', 'Predicted would leave'] print(classification_report(y_test, y_pred, target_names=target_names))
 ```
+* The classification report above shows that the logistic regression model achieved a precision of 79%, recall of 82%, f1-score of 80% (all weighted averages), and accuracy of 82%.
+However, if it's most important to predict employees who leave, then the scores are significantly lower.

 ## Act
 The model and the feature importances extracted from the model confirms that employees at the company are overworked.